Christopher R. McCleary: Other positions

-Awards and Recognition
+Awards and recognition

 McCleary was featured on the cover of Forbes Magazine as one of the tech titans who was credited with “re-writing the rules of the Web”.

 McCleary was awarded the Ernst and Young Entrepreneur of the Year Award for Software in 2000 and Washington Post Newsweek Corporate Citizen of the Year 2000.

-In 1999, the Annapolis and Arundel County Chamder of Commerce awarded McCleary with Arnie C.Gay Service Award for his nourishing business in the county.
+In 1999, the Annapolis and Arundel County Chamber of Commerce awarded McCleary with Arnie C.Gay Service Award for his nourishing business in the county.